mitranim/wordplay/readme.md

 alumnium (a substance made of... alumni?) © M

-"gritting party" (tough greeting party?) © M
+gritting party (tough greeting party?) © M

-"denemies / demonies" (is what you fight in Doom) © M
+denemies / demonies (is what you fight in Doom) © M

 gloatee (goatee of gloating goat?) © M